pedromargolles/pyDecNef/docs/introduction/installation.md

 ### System requirements

 A computer with great performance and storage capabilities is recomended to play server's role as fMRI volumes will be collected and processed in real-time.

 Specifically, server computer should be able to perform volumes preprocessing and decoding in less than the selected fMRI repetition time (TR).

 pyDecNef real-time scripts have succesfully been used in a computer running CentOS operating system with following specifications:

 SPECIFICATIONS

+RECOMENDACIÓN LINUX SEGÚN FIRMM Y AFNI, FSL...

 ### Python version